luet/noninteractive-notebooks/README.md

-This shows how to run a Jupyter Notebook in noninteractive with a SLURM script.
+This shows how to run a Jupyter Notebook in non-interactive mode with a SLURM script.

 This assumes that you have a conda environment called `myenv` and that you have installed the `ipykernel` module.
 Those are the steps to